brantsbrain/brantsbrain-public/FileHashPuzzle/readme.md

 # File Hash Puzzle

-__ATTN:__ If you want to experience the puzzle for yourself without spoilers, take `GenFileStructure.py` and run it inside an arbitrary puzzle folder on your computer.
+__ATTN:__ If you want to experience the puzzle for yourself without spoilers, take `GenFileStructure.py` (works on Windows/Linux/Mac) and run it inside an arbitrary puzzle folder on your computer.
 This creates 1,000 folders each with a .sha1 file containing a hash.
 It also gives you the answer you're looking for, so make a note of it!
 Read the Background section and develop a plan of your own to find the number of bots in this tree.
+There are multiple ways of doing this!

 ### Background

 I came across this puzzle in a cyber competition I tried.
 The environment had a web server in it with a very basic HTML tree pointing towards 1000+ directories, each with a .sha1 file containing a hash for the "account holder" on that server.
 The account holders were supposedly gamblers on that site, but some were bots.
 You could tell an account was a bot if that account's .sha1 file could be cracked to 000, 0000, or 00000.
 I needed to find out how many bot accounts there were.

-__This is as far as you need to read if you're trying it without spoilers!__
+__That's all you need to know if you're trying it without spoilers!__

 ### My Thought Process